Anarsia dryinopa: Taxonomy

 This species was first described in 1897 by Oswald Bertram Lower using a specimen collected at Broken Hill in New South Wales in June.
+In 1904 Edward Meyrick, thinking he was describing a new species named this species Anarsia trichodeta.
+This was synonymised by E. D. Edwards in 1996.
+In 1939 George Hudson described this species as Izatha griseata.
 In 2010 Robert Hoare synonymised Izatha griseata with this species.

 Description

 The wingspan is 14–17 mm.
 The forewings are rather dark fuscous, irregularly irrorated (speckled) with white and with several small undefined dark spots on the costa.
 There are numerous scattered undefined dots and dashes of black scales irrorated with whitish.
 The hindwings are fuscous, thinly scaled and semitransparent towards base, darker posteriorly.

 Distribution

 This species is native to Australia.
 It has been introduced to New Zealand and has been observed in the Northland, Auckland and Nelson regions.

 Host species

 The larvae have been recorded feeding on the phyllodes and in galls on Acacia species in Australia, and in New Zealand they have been reared from the foliage of Acacia longifolia, Acacia melanoxylon and Albizzia julibrissin.